neurogenetics/LRRK2_conditional_v3/README.md

 q()
 n

-# convert proxies to "normal" files ready for meta-analysis
+# Convert proxies to "normal" files ready for meta-analysis
-#this adds the b_adjusted, se_adjusted and p_derived columns
+# This adds the b_adjusted, se_adjusted and p_derived columns
-#For meta-analysis in METAL and similar, please use *_adjusted columns.
+# For meta-analysis in METAL and similar, please use *_adjusted columns.
 These have been adjusted as per https://www.ncbi.nlm.nih.gov/pubmed/28092683.
-Taking logistic regression of proxy cases and adjusting to the same scale as actual cases assuming only one parent with disease per proxy case.
+# Taking logistic regression of proxy cases and adjusting to the same scale as actual cases assuming only one parent with disease per proxy case.

 python /data/CARD/projects/CHR_X/UKBB/RESULTS/Proxy_conversion/proxy_gwas_gwaxStyle.py \
 --infile toConvert.COV_UKB_Proxy_cases_control_over60_chr12.csv --beta-proxy beta \